davidmorton0/chemistry_quiz/README.md

 # README

-A Chemistry quiz website for students taking A-level Chemistry
+A Chemistry quiz website for students taking A-level Chemistry written using Ruby on Rails

 ## Features